rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/ssh/ssh_version.md

-## Description
+## Vulnerable Application

 SSH, Secure SHell, is an encrypted network protocol used to remotely interact with an Operating System at a command line level.
 SSH is available on most every system, including Windows, but is mainly used by *nix administrators.

 This module identifies the version of SSH service in use by the server based on the server's banner.
 Any SSH server should return this information.
 It also identifies the varous cryptographic settings and vulnerabilities associated with those.

-## Vulnerable Application

 This module is tested on several different SSH services, such as: